tlswg/tls13-spec/draft-ietf-tls-tls13.md

        enum { aes_gcm } RecordProtAlgorithm;

-       /* The algorithms specified in PRFAlgorithm and RecordProtAlgorithm may be added to. */
+       /* Algorithms may be added to PRFAlgorithm and RecordProtAlgorithm. */

        struct {
            ConnectionEnd          entity;